-other texts (text-to-text); and to the world around you (text-to-world).
+Readers compare what they have read to other texts (text-to-text); and to the world around them (text-to-world).

-- "What does this remind you of?" - "Is this similar to anything you've read before?" . - "How are you and this character similar?" .
+- "What does this remind you of?"

+- "Is this similar to anything you've read before?"

+- "How are you and this character similar?"